fidic-biomath/BindingInteraction/docs/MHCBI-tester.sh-script.md

 At the end of running pipeline, you can execute `tester.sh` script to obtain a summary information about the all calculations.

-Below is an example of the script output for `1bx2shortened` test (for run this test, you ...)
+Below is an example of the script output for `1bx2shortened` test:
 ```

 ##################################
   MHCBI scanning dirs and files...
 ##################################

-cut: the delimiter must be a single character
-Try 'cut --help' for more information.
 Running paths source found..................................... passed
 External program paths source found............................ passed
 1st Stage directory folder